The place where celebrities & corporations come to learn how to ride a motorcycle.

 Powered by GoDaddy

-We are a NJ MVC motorcycle safety training school located at Montclair State Univ.
+We are a NJ MVC motorcycle safety training school.
+Our training location is at MSU.
 Our class schedule is posted on the Course Schedule page of this website.
 We usually post classes two months in advance.
 We offer classes from mid-March to the end of October.

 The answers to most of your questions are on this website if you take the time to read it thoroughly.